This article was medically fact-checked by Consultant Obstetrician and Gynaecologist Dr. Shree Datta.

 - Pelvic Inflammatory Disease/Endometriosis: Although the risk is small, PID and Endometriosis have shown to increase the chance of tubal pregnancy.

-- IUD: Pregnancy that occurs in someone who has an intrauterine device, can increase the chance of EP by 4-5 times.
+- IUD: Pregnancy that occurs in someone who has an intrauterine device, may increase the chance of EP by 4-5 times.

 - Fertility Treatments: People who have undergone fertility treatments have a slightly increased risk of EP.